jueves, 16 de junio de 2016

 References

-Cooper, Sunny.
-Jack Mezirow: Transformative Learning.
-Retrieved from
+Cooper, S. (n.d.).
+Jack Mezirow: Transformative learning.
+Life Circles.
+Retrieved from http://www.lifecircles-inc.com/Learningtheories/humanist/mezirow.html

 No hay comentarios: